Author: Dr. Jean-Paul Rodrigue

 Gender gaps exist in mobility as women tend to have lower mobility levels, which is partly attributable to lower incomes, work preferences, and social roles such as family care.
 This is particularly the case in developing economies since, in more advanced economies, the labor force participation of women has increased, thus alleviating gender differences.
 Mobility patterns by gender tend to be similar for younger age groups, but differences increase as women reach child caretaking years.
 This is associated with shorter travels and trip chaining to perform several activities along a trip sequence.

 Mobility gaps are particularly prevalent for long-distance travel.
-With the development of air transport, a segment of the global population has achieved a very high level of mobility for their business and leisure activities, while the great majority of the global population has little mobility.
+With the development of air transport, a segment of the global population has achieved a very high level of mobility for their business and leisure activities.
+In contrast, the great majority of the global population has little mobility.
 This issue is expected to become more acute as the population of many advanced economies is aging rapidly, which implies that mobility is becoming more than an income issue.
 An aging population has more difficulties operating vehicles and using transport systems.
 Further, an aging population has, on average, less disposable income.

 c.
 Accessibility gaps